 HIIMR—the first academic research institute dedicated to cannabis—is also conducting the study via an anonymous online survey.
-In it, consumers are asked questions about their methods of use, and whether they’ve experienced symptoms of COVID-19 or were tested for it.
+In it, researchers asked consumers about their consumption methods.
+They were also asked if they experienced symptoms of COVID-19, or got tested for it.

 Additional research at the University of Miami also focuses on consumption trends during the pandemic.

 Researchers in this study, however, are keen to learn about medical cannabis patients.
 Denise C. Vidot, leader of the study, told the university news source, News at the U, in April that, “global qualifying conditions for medical cannabis, though not uniform, all include individuals with compromised immune systems and other chronic health conditions.”

 “Therefore, this is a population that we cannot forget about in our joint effort to ‘flatten the curve,’” she said.